All About Eggs

 Do not allow your hens to sleep in the nest boxes.
 This will dirty up the nests overnight from the chicken droppings and then you have a messy area for the eggs in the morning.
 You might have to block the nests with something at night before they go in to roost.
 Make sure there is enough room for all your hens to roost.
 Overcrowding can cause some to sleep on the floor or in nests.

 Eggs come out very clean (surprising to some) and it is important to know a few things about cleaning eggs to keep them fresher longer.
 First, all eggs have a natural antibacterial coating on them called the bloom.
 This coating protects the egg from bacteria getting to the inside.
 If possible, dry clean your eggs.
-Use an abrasive cleaning pad (without soap) to buff the egg.
+Use a non-abrasive cleaning pad (without soap) to buff the egg.
 You only need to do this if you see something noticeable on the egg, like a small piece of dry manure or shavings that flakes off easily.
 Make sure you sanitize the cleaning pad occasionally.
 You want to clean the egg with a clean pad!
 I like to use the abrasive pads that do not scratch appliances.
 I want to buff the egg but not scratch it up to keep as much of the bloom on the egg as possible.

 Want to know how free range chicken eggs compare to supermarket eggs?